jereimers/CoS-authoring/CoS-R/Act I - Into the Mists/Arc C - Into the Valley.md

 >
 > If Eliza is caught, Madam Eva is insistent that she be killed and thrown into the River Ivlis, "lest she report what she has seen and heard to her master."
 If challenged, Madam Eva coldly replies that "there can be no equivocation when Fate itself balances upon the precipice."

 If further questioned, Madam Eva holds up a hand, then silently turns to face the unmarked graveyard near the gallows.
-The March of the Dead, as described in [[March of the Dead (p.
-48)]], begins shortly thereafter.
+The March of the Dead, as described in [[04_Chapter 3 - The Village of Barovia#March of the Dead|March of the Dead]], begins shortly thereafter.

 Once the March has begun, Madam Eva informs the players: "Each spirit in this march shares a common trait.
 Can you suppose what that might be?"
 If the players answer correctly, she then asks, "Where do you suppose they might be headed?"

-Regardless of the players' answer, Madam Eva then shares the information about the March provided in [[March of the Dead (p.
-48)]], either in response to the players' questions or of her own initiative once the March has fully departed the graveyard.
+Regardless of the players' answer, Madam Eva then shares the information about the March provided in [[04_Chapter 3 - The Village of Barovia#March of the Dead|March of the Dead]], either in response to the players' questions or of her own initiative once the March has fully departed the graveyard.

 "This is the precipice you walk," she warns them once the March has departed.
 "There are many paths among the webs of Fate, but I can only see what may be—not what will.
 I can tell you what you *must* do, but I cannot ensure that you will succeed.
 For if you fail, this shall be your resting place—a place without legacy, glory, or love.
 Do you understand?"